-- a complaint that is unrelated to nursing practice; - a complaint about concerns that have already been disposed of by ICRC; or - a complaint that is brought for an improper purpose, such as to harass a nurse.
+• a complaint about concerns that have already been disposed of by ICRC; or a complaint that is unrelated to nursing practice;

 1 A complaint may be considered to be an abuse of process if CNO is not the appropriate forum to address the concerns raised.
-An ICRC panel can take no action if it is satisfied that the complaint is frivolous, vexatious, made in bad faith, moot or otherwise an abuse of process.
+An ICRC panel can take no action if it is satisfied that the complaint is frivolous, vexatious, made in bad faith, most or otherwise an abuse of process.
 Examples could include: